-We talked to Nicolas LEFEBVRE of AdEchoTech that specializes in the design, manufacture, and sale of medical equipment and here is what he said about it.
+Nicolas LEFEBVRE tells us how AdEchoTech specializes in the design, manufacture, and sale of medical equipment.

 First of all, how are you and your family doing in these COVID-19 times?

 Nicolas LEFEBVRE: We live in a small town situated 200 km south of Paris.
 Under the current pandemic circumstances, we feel less stressed than people living in the big cities as the virus circulates less in our region (no metro, lower population density…).
 However, everyone is getting impatient, looking for a return to a normal social life.
 We really miss the big family gatherings.

 Tell us about you, your career, how you joined AdEchoTech.

 Nicolas LEFEBVRE: AdEchoTech is a family business.
 My father, Dr. Eric LEFBVRE, founded the company in 2008 while maintaining his medical activity to remain as close as possible to patients and physicians’ needs, who are basically our end-users.
 I am an engineer, and I joined the company in 2012 as managing director.
 Eric holds the position of president, and he is our expert medical referent in terms of research & development but also marketing & business approaches.